RakhithJK/OfficeDev-teams-toolkit-wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

    1. Go to `env/.env.{envName}` and find SQL Server resource id.
 The resource id usually saved in `PROVISIONOUTPUT__AZURESQLOUTPUT__SQLRESOURCEID` environment variable and has this pattern: `/subscriptions/{subscription_id}/resourceGroups/{resource_group_name}/providers/Microsoft.Sql/servers/{sql_server_name}`.
 Record the resource group name and SQL Server name, they will be used later.
    2. Go to `env/.env.{envName}` and find SQL Server database name.
 The database name usually saved in `PROVISIONOUTPUT__AZURESQLOUTPUT__DATABASENAME` environment variable.
    3. Go to `env/.env.{envName}` and find User Assigned Identity resource id.
 The resource id usually saved in `PROVISIONOUTPUT__IDENTITYOUTPUT__IDENTITYRESOURCEID` environment variable and has this pattern `/subscriptions/{subscription_id}/resourceGroups/{resource_group_name}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{user_assigned_identity_name}`.
 Record the User Assigned Identity name, it will be used later.
-   4. Configure AAD admin in SQL Database.
-You can follow [set AAD admin](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell#provision-azure-ad-admin-sql-database) to set AAD admin for the SQL Server found in step i.
-Usually you can use the **account logged-in Azure** as AAD admin.
+   4. Configure Microsoft Entra admin in SQL Database.
+You can follow [set Microsoft Entra admin](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell#provision-azure-ad-admin-sql-database) to set Microsoft Entra admin for the SQL Server found in step i.
+Usually you can use the **account logged-in Azure** as Microsoft Entra admin.
-   5. Go to your SQL Database found in step ii, login using the AAD admin
+   5. Go to your SQL Database found in step ii, login using the Microsoft Entra admin
 ![image](https://user-images.githubusercontent.com/16605901/217272776-36aeb5ba-ceb7-4922-ae22-c9553f3bb501.png)

    6. Create contained database users.
 Replace `{user_assigned_identity_name}` with the value from step iii in following Transact-SQL and execute: